How Nen x Survivor Actually Plays (So You Stop Dying Instantly)

 Early Nen priorities (levels 1–5):

-Strong defensive option (this is non-negotiable for melee)
+Strong defensive option (non-negotiable for melee)

 HP regen or lifesteal-style effect if available